w-henderson/Portfolio/content/blog/building-stuart.md

 ![Embed image for this post](/images/blog/building-stuart.png)

 I wrote [a blog post](/blog/dynamic-embed-images) about how I implemented this for the Gatsby blog using Puppeteer and a Node.js script, and I found that the easiest way to migrate this to Stuart was to use the same approach.
 I copied across most of the code from the Gatsby blog, and I updated it so that instead of using GraphQL to query the blog posts, it uses Stuart's metadata system to get the same information.
 Since, unlike Gatsby, a Stuart project is not an NPM package, I had to create a small NPM package called `embed` in the scripts directory to handle JavaScript dependency management.
-I also created a `onPostBuild.sh` script which installs the dependencies and runs the Node.js script:
+I also created an `onPostBuild.sh` script which installs the dependencies and runs the Node.js script:

 ```bash
 cd scripts/embed